mesonbuild/meson/docs/markdown/Reference-manual.md

   - `sources`, sources to add to targets (or generated header files that should be built before sources including them are built)
   - `version`, the version of this dependency, such as `1.2.3`
+  - `variables`, a dictionary of arbitrary strings, this is meant to be used in subprojects where special variables would be provided via cmake or pkg-config.
+Since 0.54.0

 ### dependency()